These Are the Best Easy Houseplants for Beginners

 6. Jade Plant (Crassula ovata)

-The Jade is a miniature tree that lives for decades if you let it.
-Its woody stems and fleshy leaves hold onto water like a secret.
-Give it a sunny spot and watch it slowly thicken into a sturdy focal point.
+A miniature tree that can live for decades with good light.
+Woody stems and fleshy leaves hold water well.
+A sunny spot helps it thicken into a sturdy focal plant.

 7. Cast Iron Plant (Aspidistra elatior)